 The major goal of Corporate Social Responsibility (CSR) is to inspire corporations to come up with new ideas and solid management systems to solve social and environmental issues of the nation, as well as to promote a responsible and sustainable business philosophy on a macro level.
-National goals such as public health, education, livelihood, water conservation, natural resource management, etc. have been included into the CSR mission.
+National goals such as health. education. public livelihood. conservation, natural resource management, etc. have been included into the CSR mission.
 Companies of all sizes are increasingly aware of the importance of corporate social responsibility (CSR) and are using it as a means to better integrate themselves into the communities in which they operate.